Blue Ridge Tunnel: Reopening of the tunnel

 On the 21st September 2020, the tunnel was opened with an access trail.
-A Nelson County Parks and Recreation press release announced the Claudius Crozet Blue Ridge Tunnel Trail system will open from sunrise to sunset.
+A Nelson County Parks and Recreation press release announced the Claudius Crozet Blue Ridge Tunnel Trail system would open from sunrise to sunset.

 The project incorporates an access trail through the restored tunnel and new trailheads on both sides of the Blue Ridge with access for hikers, walkers, bicyclists, and others.

 Eventually, the project will link existing trails, a long-distance trail system, and the historic communities on both sides of the mountains.
 The tunnel is also near the convergence of Skyline Drive, the Blue Ridge Parkway, the Appalachian Trail, and U.S. Bicycle Route 76.

 On the eastern side, there is a 12-spot parking lot at 215 Afton Depot Lane, while the western trailhead is near 483 Three Notched Mountain Highway, where there are 25 parking spaces and two oversized areas for small buses.
-At this time, there are no plans to light the tunnel, so visitors are urged to bring headlamps and/or flashlights.
+There are no plans to light the tunnel, so visitors are urged to bring headlamps or flashlights.

-A mini documentary about the reopening of the Tunnel was released onto Youtube in March 2021.
+A mini documentary about the reopening of the tunnel was released onto Youtube in March 2021.
+The tunnel was listed on the National Register of Historic Places in 2023.